Father's Day: Bulgaria

 In Bulgaria, Father's Day is celebrated on 26 December and it is not a public holiday.
-According to the Eastern Orthodox tradition, fathers are celebrated on Saint Joseph's Day - one day after Christmas.
+According to the Eastern Orthodox tradition, fathers are celebrated on Saint Joseph's Day – one day after Christmas.

 Croatia

 In Croatia, according to the Roman Catholic tradition, fathers are celebrated on Saint Joseph's Day (Dan svetog Josipa), 19 March.
 It is not a public holiday.

 Denmark

 In Denmark, Father's Day (Fars dag) is celebrated on 5 June.
 It coincides with Constitution Day.

 Estonia

 In Estonia, Father's Day (Isadepäev) is celebrated on the second Sunday of November.
 It is an established flag flying day and a national holiday.

 Finland

 In Finland, Father's Day (Isänpäivä; Fars dag) is celebrated on the second Sunday of November.
 It is an established flag flying day.

 France

 In France lighter manufacturer Flaminaire introduced the idea of Father's Day first in 1949 for commercial reasons.
 Director Marcel Quercia wanted to sell their lighter in France.
 In 1950, they introduced "la Fête des Pères", which would take place every third Sunday of June (following the American example).
-Their slogan "Nos papas nous l'ont dit, pour la fête des pères, ils désirent tous un Flaminaire" (Our daddies told us, for Father's Day, they all want a Flaminaire).
+Their slogan is "Nos papas nous l'ont dit, pour la fête des pères, ils désirent tous un Flaminaire" (Our dads told us, for Father's Day, they all want a Flaminaire).
 In 1952, the holiday was officially decreed.
 A national Father's Day committee was set up to give a prize for fathers who deserved it most (originally, candidates were nominated by the social services of each town hall's/mayor's office); This complements la Fête des Mères (Mother's Day) which was made official in France in 1928 and added to the calendar in Vichy in 1941.